 Speed.
 Silence.
 Shame.

-White supremacy asks all of us to comply with status quo, smooth sailing, business as usual norms as a form of compliance.
-It seeks to oppress action towards undoing systems of oppression in many ways.
-Here are three central ways white supremacy seeks to preserve itself and enforce compliance.
+White supremacy asks all of us to comply with the status quo— smooth sailing and business as usual used as norms that allow for compliance, seeking to oppress action towards undoing systems of oppression in many ways.
+Here are three of the central ways white supremacy seeks to preserve itself and enforce compliance.

 So what can we do?